Vamckis/Container-Security/README.md

 % docker images<br/>
 % trivy image {image name}

-# To Scan Dockerfile which is not pulled into docker:
+# To Scan Dockerfile:
 % trivy config {dir name of folder containing Dockerfile}

-# To Scan all Docker files in a directory:
+# To Scan all Dockerfiles in a directory:
 % trivy fs {dir name of folder conataining all folders}

 # References: